 Last update: August 29, 2017.
 Get our climbing newsletter for a weekly dose of awesome content and check out our deals page for today’s best sales.

-Part 1: how to properly size a pack
+Part 1: how to properly size a rock climbing pack

 When sizing a climbing pack, the most important thing to take into consideration is torso length.

 Most other aspects are easily adjusted to suit a particular need.
 Torso length, however, correlates with the size of the internal frame in most climbing packs and is generally the least adjustable aspect of any pack.